revdotcom/nvidia-kaldi/NVREADME.md

 cd /workspace/nvidia-examples/librispeech/
 ./run_multigpu_benchmark.sh
 ```
+Please note that we've supressed all intermediate text output with the multi-GPU benchmark.
+Running this command will take some time before it produces its brief summary.

 GPU isolation within the Docker container can be manipulated with the `NVIDIA_VISIBLE_DEVICES` environment variable.
 For example:
 ```